Is Your Privacy Being Invaded in Your New Jersey Home or Business?

 The legality of planting a GPS on a vehicle in New Jersey depends on the circumstances.
 Since we’re not lawyers, we can’t really give advice.
 GPS devices may, in some circumstances, be against the law if it is seen as stalking or violation of privacy (even if the other person is your spouse).

 If you think that there may be a GPS device planted on your car, there are a couple of things that you need to know.
-First, you should know that these devices aren’t always used on their own.
+First, you should know that these devices are not always used on their own.
 Your car could also have an audio bug inside of it.
 Second, you need to know how to tell the difference between a factory installed GPS, such as one that the car lot installed for navigation equipment, and one planted to spy on you.
 A factory installed device will be permanently mounted, likely using brackets and bolts or screws.
 A GPS placed by another person is generally just attached with a strong magnet.

 Let Spy Catchers Help You Protect Your Privacy